 6. SHOP ONLINE

 Shopping online for clothes is becoming more and more common.
-On one hand, it’s more convenient shopping from the comfort of your home.
+On the one hand, it’s more convenient shopping from the comfort of your home.
 On the other hand, it can be less convenient not being able to try clothes on before you buy.
+And while there is a lot of cheap clothing out there, a lot of it is fast fashion.

 Here are a few other tips for shopping for clothes online: